CameronsJunkyard/Week-4-Guided-Inquiry/README.md

 > Write a function named min that takes two arguments and returns their minimum.
 ---

-I used the values 12 and 23 so running it should return `12`
+I used the values 12 and 23 so running it should return `12`.

 ## Easy

 > Create an array of students holding their last name, first name, and age with 3 students.
 To validate, please log a greeting with the first name, last name, and age of the 2nd student.
 The output should look like "Hello, my name is John Doe and I'm 19 years old."
 ---

-I used an array filled with 3 arrays each with "Student Infomation" [firstName, lastName, age]
+I used an array filled with 3 arrays each with "Student Infomation" thats templated like [firstName, lastName, age]

 ## Medium

 > Create a program that accepts a number (1-12) as input and logs to the console that number and its corresponding month.
-For example: if the user enters the number 3, then it should return the month “March.”
-Alert the user if they enter an invalid number (e.g. less than 1 or greater than 12).
+For example: if the user enters the number 3, then it should return the month “March” Alert the user if they enter an invalid number (e.g. less than 1 or greater than 12)
 ---

-Since this one requires, user input pulls arguments from the terminal itself.
+This requires user input though the command line.

 `node medium.js [Month#]`

 For example `node medium 12` will get you `Dec`

 ## Hard

-> HARD: Given the information below for Tom and Jerry.
+> Given the information below for Tom and Jerry.
-> ● Tom - height: 9in mass: 8 g
+> - ● Tom - height: 9in mass: 8 g
-> ● Jerry - height: 10in mass: 45 g
+> - ● Jerry - height: 10in mass: 45 g
-> Compare the BMI (Body Mass Index) of Tom & Jerry using the formula below: BMI = mass / height ^2 = mass / (height * height)
+> Compare the BMI (Body Mass Index) of Tom & Jerry using the formula: BMI = mass / height ^2 = mass / (height * height)
 > Store Tom & Jerry’s mass and height as variables.
 Calculate both their BMIs.
 Create a Boolean variable containing information about whether Tom has a higher BMI than Jerry.
 Print a string to the console with the variable from step 3 ( e.g. Is Tom’s BMI higher than Jerry’s? false).
 ---